digabi/naksu/README.md

 ## Changelog

+### 2.0.7 (06-SEP-2023)
+ - Fix a bug causing Naksu to stop when Exam Server install passphrase was given on a Linux with Nvidia proprietary display drivers

 ### 2.0.6 (27-DEC-2022)
  - Network detection uses new version URL instead of deprecated AbittiUSB URL
  - Build with golang 1.19